FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

     receiving party, and thus, no validation is performed on it.

   - **constant**—the field has a constant value.

+The receiver of a message with a forbidden element or lacking a required element may reject it using appropriate actions defined by the rules of engagement.

 #### Constant field value